Arnesfield/argstree/README.md

 ### ArgsTreeError

-For errors related to parsing, an `ArgsTreeError` is thrown.
+For errors related to parsing and misconfiguration, an `ArgsTreeError` is thrown.
 You can import this class to reference in catch blocks.

 ```javascript
 import argstree, { ArgsTreeError } from 'argstree';